 The partnered support strategy - referred to as Typhoon Future Support - will be delivered through the letting of long-term contracts against five areas of support: for the Typhoon Availability Service on BAE Systems; for the propulsion availability service on Rolls Royce; for Avionics (Spares Provisioning and Component Repair) via the NATO Eurofighter and Tornado Management Agency; and for international Technical Support Services, also via the NATO Eurofighter and Tornado Management Agency.
 Valuable experience has already been gained through the letting of incremental contracts to transform Typhoon support, the first of which was the initial phase of the engine availability contract with Rolls Royce in 2005.
 Work is now well underway to implement changes to the contractual framework for support by replacing eleven legacy contracts with four new more efficient contracts as a part of a wider Transformation programme jointly introduced by Partner Nations and Eurofighter Gmbh.
 Two of the four Contracts were let in 2012 and work is now underway to let the remaining two.
 The UK has also developed a series of managed workstreams, focussing on the support costs of the Engine, Avionics Engineering sustainment and improved maintenance processes.
-Progress against these workstreams has continued during the vear with efficiencies now starting to be realised in maintenance of the aircraft.
+Progress against these workstreams has continued during the year with efficiencies now starting to be realised in maintenance of the aircraft.
 All of these workstreams are specifically designed to manage Support expenditure so that it stays within the current Approval limit over the life of the aircraft to its planned out of service date.
-The Typhoon Availability Service contract was extended for one year from December 2013 with BAES.